-Surgically altered corneas can present a challenge to contact lens filters.
+Surgically altered corneas can present a challenge to contact lens fitters.
 Following refractive surgery, the central cornea is normally flatter than the mid-peripheral and peripheral cornea.
 Traditional GP lenses are designed to match the average cornea which is steeper at the apical central area and flattens toward the limbus.
 This steep to flat shape will not properly align with an altered cornea which has been flattened centrally.

 The Bridge II design was developed by Conforma to better accommodate the altered shape of the post-refractive surgery cornea.
 The posterior surface of the Bridge II design is a reverse aspheric and progressively steepens by approximately 3 diopters in the intermediate zone.
 This steepening brings the posterior lens surface into closer alignment with the intermediate cornea.
-Beyond the intermediate zone, the Bridge II design flattens to accomodate the more normal peripheral cornea.
+Beyond the intermediate zone, the Bridge II design flattens to accommodate the more normal peripheral cornea.

 To summarize, the posterior surface of the Bridge II design is flat centrally, progressively steepens in the mid-periphery and progressively flattens peripherally.
 The Bridge II shape has proven beneficial in fitting not only refractive surgery patients, but also corneal transplant patients with bulging grafts or elevated corneal tissue at the host-graft interface.
 The unique reverse aspheric Bridge II manufacturing process is only available through Conforma Contact Lenses of Norfolk, VA.

 When fitting the Bridge II design, there are five primary lens fitting parameters that will need to be considered as follows:

 Second Radius - Intermediate (R2)